bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:32 PM CT, April 13</p>
+<p class="updated_time"> Latest data: 03:14 PM CT, April 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 82°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

 - 82°
-- Breezy and Mostly Clear
+- Partly Cloudy
-- 53% humidity
+- 57% humidity
-- 15 mph wind
+- 16 mph wind
-- 16% cloud cover
+- 42% cloud cover
-- 35 AQI 🟩
+- 37 AQI 🟩
-- 0.19 inches of rain expected in the next 48 hours
+- 0.7 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>